Visiting Artist | April - May 2020 // January 4 - 10, 2021 // January 16 - 29, 2022

 During this remote residency, Yerushalmy worked with her collaborators to collectively experience and process feelings and physical realities that were brought on by the crisis.
 Grief, confusion, and instability were often invoked.
 The group engaged in open improvisations in their various home spaces, geared toward thinking and coping through moving.
 Through this remote embodied process Yerushalmy generated movement, furthered her research on the project, and maintained a space for the cast to work together as a community.

-This remote support, and the rescheduled ‘on the ground’ residency, to take place in spring 2021, are made possible, in part, by the National Endowment for the Arts.
+Remote support and the solo residency were made possible, in part, by the National Endowment for the Arts.